rwxd/ankigengpt/README.md

 ## Kindle Highlights

-Uses the highlights to create anki cards.

-> The kindle highlights are needed in the `APA` format.
+To generate Anki cards from Kindle highlights, ensure the highlights are in the APA format, and then run the following command:

 ```bash
 ankigengpt kindle-highlights --path ~/Downloads/Notebook.html